Romans 9:1

 Truly I say in Christ; I am not lying; bearing witness with me, my conscience, in the Holy Spirit.

-Paraphrase: Now, dear friends, having giving you an explanation of the gospel I preach, I hope you will be willing to follow me to another issue that I know is present among you as it is in so many of the Christian churches.
+Paraphrase: Now, dear friends, having giving you an explanation of the gospel I preach, I hope you will be willing to follow me to another issue which I know is on your mind as it is in so many of the other Christian churches.
 I want to teach you the truth about the Jewish people and the promises which God has made to them.
 I know there are many who accuse me of being hostile to the Jewish nation and of having betrayed my own people.
 It’s not true; don’t believe such slanders, my friends.
-I speak to you as a person who is in a saving union with Christ, and my Master has taught me to love one another.
+I speak to you as a person who is in a saving union with Christ, and our Master has taught us to love one another.
 (John 13:34; 15:12,17) Therefore, I am telling you the truth; I am not trying to manipulate or deceive you.
 My conscience is clear on this issue; what I am about to say to you is the truth.
 The Holy Spirit Himself testifies to me that this is the truth, yes, this is God’s truth to you, brothers and sisters, and you do well to listen carefully.

 Comments: